seattletimes/diaz-pitching/src/diaz/diaz.md

 *Fastball or slider?*

-From Puerto Rico’s bullpen, reliever Emilio Pagan, a teammate of Diaz for the previous four seasons in the Mariners’ minor league system, had his own thoughts.
+From Puerto Rico’s bullpen, reliever Emilio Pagan, a teammate of Diaz for the previous four seasons in the Mariners’ minor-league system, had his own thoughts.

 “I don’t know what the plan was, but I was in the bullpen screaming, stay with the fastball,” Pagan said.
-“For me, when Balentien was kind of staring him down, I was like: ‘all right, you’ve had a good game, but those were foul balls and Diaz is a different monster.’
+“For me, when Balentien was kind of staring him down, I was like: ‘All right, you’ve had a good game, but those were foul balls and Diaz is a different monster.’
 I wanted him to stay with the fastball.”

 In his condo in Arizona, Steve Cishek, who lost his closer’s job to Diaz, watched his teammate on television with anxiety.
 He’d pitched in the WBC in 2013 and could almost feel that tension again.